UsamaAshraf/nextjs-quiz/README.md

 - Correct answers being in state, and result calculation happening on the client-side, means they're exposed.
 Such calculations should be executed on the server-side.

+- Create an interesting, meaningful link between the topic entered by the user and the questions returned.